srose/keycloak_contributions/howto-00-regular-sync.md

 Required:
 - git
 - ssh
-- commandline with shell in a keycloak-root-directory
+- command-line with shell in a keycloak-root-directory

 ![image](./images/regular_branch_unsynced.png)

-## GitHub & Commandline
+## GitHub & Command-line
 Go to the GitHub page of your fork e.g.: https://github.com/srose/keycloak and use the *Sync fork* button on the right:
 ![image](images/regular_branch_unsynced_fork.png)